Lightning to the Nations

-Lightning to the Nations is the debut album by British heavy metal band Diamond Head.
-The album was recorded in 1979 (after the 1977 and 1979 demos) and released in 1980 through Happy Face Records, a label owned by the producer Muff Murfin of The Old Smithy studio of Worcester, due to lack of interest from major labels and the band feeling that they needed to get the ball rolling as other bands from the same era, such as Iron Maiden and Def Leppard, were already becoming big names.
+Lightning to the Nations (also known as The White Album) is the debut album by British heavy metal band Diamond Head.
+The album was recorded in 1980 (after the 1977 and 1979 demos) and released later that year through Happy Face Records, a label owned by the producer Muff Murfin of The Old Smithy studio of Worcester, due to lack of interest from major labels and the band feeling that they needed to get the ball rolling as other bands from the same era, such as Iron Maiden and Def Leppard, were already becoming big names.

 It was originally released in a plain white sleeve with no title or track listing, and was subsequently named after the first track on the album.
 Metal Blade Records re-released it on CD in 1992.
 In 2001, it was re-issued in its original "White Album" form by Sanctuary Records, featuring seven bonus tracks that were featured on singles and EPs from this era.

-Album information
+Background and recording

 Diamond Head had gained enough attention to tour as support with AC/DC and Iron Maiden.
 Although a clutch of record companies fought to sign the band, none were willing to fully commit.
 The fact that the band was at the time managed by Sean Harris' mother (Linda Harris) did not help the band's commercial momentum.
 So, while other new wave of British heavy metal bands were signed to major labels and were headlining their own tours, Diamond Head were growing increasingly impatient and decided that they would release their material through their own label, Happy Face Records.

 The album was recorded within seven days at The Old Smythy Studio in Worcester, which the band described as 'dead'.
 This original album came in a plain sleeve with no title, having on it only a signature of one of the band members and no track listings.
 The reason for this was that the band's new manager, Reg Fellows, owned a cardboard factory and could produce blank sleeves at low cost.
-Also, the reason for recording this album was an attempt to lay down some tracks so they could send it to a record company who would be more willing to release it, as the recording costs had already been covered; this idea came from Fellows and Linda Harris (by then tour manager).
-There were originally only 1,000 copies pressed of the album, which were only available at the band's concerts or through mail-order at a price of £3.50.
-The only mail-order advertisement appeared in British music magazine 'Sounds' and ran for four weeks.
-However, the band did not pay for any advertisements and ended up being sued.
+The reason for recording this album was an attempt to lay down some tracks so they could send it to a record company who would be more willing to release it, as the recording costs had already been covered; this idea came from Fellows and Linda Harris (by then tour manager).